Your Ultimate NYC To Do List

 7. See a show on Broadway

-My mom and I saw the Gloria Estefan show, On Your Feet! in 2016 and I loved it.
+My mom and I saw the Gloria Estefan show, On Your Feet! in 2016 and I loved it – and most recently, I saw Wicked in 2023 which was incredible with Mary Kate Morrissey as my Elphaba.

-You don’t have to do this in advanced; just go to the TKTS booth in Times Square and pick from your wide array of options.
+While it’s best to buy the tickets to your Broadway show of choice in advance, you can also buy same-day Broadway tickets – just head to the TKTS booth in Times Square and pick from your wide array of options.

 8. Eat a Slice of Cheesecake at Junior’s